Notice of Construction Permits

 - SEPA Checklist

-Ways to keep costs down on NOC/NOI reviews:
+Ways to keep costs down on NOC reviews:

-- Submit a complete NOC/NOI application with all of the requested information, including manufacturer information and SDS sheets, if required
+- Submit a complete NOC application with all of the requested information, including manufacturer information and SDS sheets, if required

 - Submit a site plan that shows the location of the proposed equipment in relation to the building(s) on the property and the distance from the stack(s) to the nearest property line

-- Finalize the project and/or equipment design prior to submitting the NOC/NOI application to minimize changes during the permit review process
+- Finalize the project and/or equipment design prior to submitting the NOC application to minimize changes during the permit review process

-- Check with other government agencies (e.g., fire dept) prior to submitting NOC/NOI application to ensure all other requirements have been met
+- Check with other government agencies (e.g., fire dept) prior to submitting NOC application to ensure all other requirements have been met

-- Ensure requirements of SEPA have already been met for the project location or submit an Environmental Checklist to SRCAA as part of the NOC / NOI application
+- Ensure requirements of SEPA have already been met for the project location or submit an Environmental Checklist to SRCAA as part of the NOC application

-SRCAA offers free business assistance services and is available to review a project or draft NOC/NOI application prior to submittal.
-Contact SRCAA prior to the submittal of an NOC/NOI application to schedule a meeting to review your project.
+We offer free business assistance services and staff are available to review a project or draft NOC application prior to submittal.
+Contact us prior to submitting an application to schedule a meeting to review your project.
+Call (509) 477-4727 and ask to speak with an engineer.